Former DP chief narrows gap with bigger rivals in presidential hopefuls poll

-This composite file photo shows former Prime Minister Lee Nak-yon (L) and former chairman of the Board of Audit and Inspection Choe Jae-hyeong.
+This composite file photo shows former Prime Minister Lee Nak-yon (left) and former chairman of the Board of Audit and Inspection Choe Jae-hyeong.
 (Yonhap)

-Former Prosecutor General Yoon Seok-youl maintained his lead among prospective contenders for next year's presidential race, while Lee Nak-yon, a former chairman of the ruling Democratic Party (DP), gained ground against his bigger rivals, according to a poll released Monday.
+Former Prosecutor General Yoon Seok-youl maintained his lead among prospective contenders for next year's presidential race, while Lee Nak-yon, a former chairman of the ruling Democratic Party, gained ground against his bigger rivals, according to a poll released Monday.

 Gyeonggi Province Gov. Lee Jae-myung, affiliated with the DP, ranked second with 25.4 percent, down 1.5 percentage points over the same period.